shanev/shanev.me/content/about.md

 ## Pre-history

-I got my start in technology in the early 90's as an operator of a [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system), an early form of pre-Internet social network.
+I got my start in technology in the early 90's as an operator of a {{< external href="https://en.wikipedia.org/wiki/Bulletin_board_system" text="BBS" />}}, an early form of pre-Internet social network.
 I taught myself to code so I could make plugins for the BBS.

 I focused more on the hardware side in college, once designing a 16-bit microprocessor for a class project.
 I graduated with an M.S in Electrical Engineering with a focus on Electromagnetics.

 After college, I moved back into software and worked at Motorola, building government encryption software.
 Later I joined Orbitz, where I helped scale backends for airline reservation systems.

 In the early 2000's I got involved in the development of Ruby on Rails, building open source libraries that were used by many web 2.0 startups of the time.
-I launched my [first startup](http://shanesbrain.net/2007/09/01/myfitbuddy-com-launched.html) in 2007, a social network for fitness enthusiasts.
+I launched my {{< external href="http://shanesbrain.net/2007/09/01/myfitbuddy-com-launched.html" text="first startup" />}} in 2007, a social network for fitness enthusiasts.
 It was one of the first sites to feature a live newsfeed.

-In early 2008 I quit my job at Groupon after [Ken Pelletier](https://www.chicagomediaproject.org/ken-pelletier), then CTO, showed me a demo of Google Maps on his iPhone.
-I went on to release [Drum Kit](http://www.drumkit.co), one of the most popular apps in the App Store built by an indie developer.
+In early 2008 I quit my job at Groupon after {{< external href="https://www.chicagomediaproject.org/ken-pelletier" text="Ken Pelletier" />}}, then CTO, showed me a demo of Google Maps on his iPhone.
+I went on to release {{< external href="http://www.drumkit.co" text="Drum Kit" />}}, one of the most popular apps in the App Store built by an indie developer.
 It had over 10 million downloads, and was featured in Apple's iPod Touch ad campaign.

 Around 2013, I started getting disillusioned by the tech industry and considered studying to become a nutritionist.
 However I decided to apply my skills to non-profits instead.
 I joined TED, where I re-wrote their iOS app in Swift.

-In late 2015, [Marie Leaf](https://twitter.com/mariesleaf) introduced me to Ethereum.
+In late 2015, {{< external href="https://twitter.com/mariesleaf" text="Marie Leaf" />}} introduced me to Ethereum.
 The ecosystem reminded me a lot my early BBS days.
 It rekindled my interest in tech, and I went deep into the rabbit-hole, learning distributed systems and blockchains.